 - Roll ball of dough out on a flat surface, either a lightly floured silicone mat or you can use parchment paper.
 Make a circle shape about 10” in diameter.
 Transfer rolled dough to baking sheet and chill in fridge while you prep the apples.

-- In a medium bowl gently toss together sliced apples with 3 TBS sugar, chai spices and maple syrup.
+- In a medium bowl gently toss together sliced apples with 3 Tbsp sugar, chai spices and maple syrup.
 Mix together until everything is evenly coated.

 - Once the dough has chilled for 10 minutes, arrange apples in a single layer in the middle of the dough, slightly overlapping the slices, leaving about 1-2 inches of room on the outside of the dough.
 Fold over extra dough onto edge of apples and pinch together any spots where the dough has come apart.
 Brush crust with egg wash and dust with coconut, rolled oats, or sliced almonds if you wish.